GoogleCloudPlatform/community/tutorials/network-throughput.md

   [TCP window](https://tools.ietf.org/html/rfc1323#page-8) and [RTT](https://en.wikipedia.org/wiki/Round-trip_delay_time).
 * [Perfkit Benchmarker](https://github.com/GoogleCloudPlatform/PerfKitBenchmarker): A tool that contains a set of benchmarks to measure and compare cloud offerings.
 The benchmarks use defaults to reflect what most users will see.
-* [gcping](https://github.com/googlecloudplatform/gcping): A tool that provides median latencies to various GCP regions.
+* [`gcping`](https://github.com/googlecloudplatform/gcping): A command-line tool that provides median latencies to GCP regions.

 ## Round-trip time, latency, and distances